 However, there were a few things that stuck out to us as we tested this bag well below freezing, and once while being snowed on, in Nepal.
-The first is that there is no draft tube that covers the zipper, as there is on the Patagonia 850 Down Sleeping Bag 30, although Zpacks claims this is no big deal since you should be sleeping on top of the zipper (they will also add one to your bag for $20).
+The first is that there is no draft tube that covers the zipper, although Zpacks claims this is no big deal since you should be sleeping on top of the zipper (they will also add one to your bag for $20).
 We also found that without a hood, the collar needs to be drawn really tight to keep warm air from escaping, and the very thin bungee cord that accomplishes this was not the most ideal for this purpose.
-A heavier duty cord like that found on the Feathered Friends Flicker 40 UL worked much better.
-The end result was that this bag was quite warm.
+However, the end result was that this bag was quite warm.

 The most important aspect when assessing for comfort was the fit of the bag.
 Despite the fact that we bought a "long" bag good for people 5'10", and our head tester is 5'11", we found that this bag was long enough and easily covered the tops of our shoulders.
 That said, the foot box was fairly small, and the fit overall was a bit constricting.
 Since it doesn't have a hood, on cold nights a hat is mandatory, but we were often more comfortable wearing a jacket with a hood, even though it meant filling even more of the valuable space inside.

-One minor complaint we had when it came to comfort was that the neck draw cord, when fully tightened around our neck to keep the heat in, was excessively long and dangled around, often getting wrapped up around our neck as we moved about in our sleep.
-This was in stark contrast to the design of the Patagonia 850 Down Sleeping Bag 30, which used dual draw cords that lived outside of the bag, so they didn't get in the way.
-When fully unzipped, this bag is very similar in design to the Sierra Designs Backcountry Quilt 700, although we found that quilts zipper-less design and extreme roominess to be slightly more comfortable.
+One minor complaint we had when it came to comfort was that the neck drawcord, when fully tightened around our neck to keep the heat in, was excessively long and dangled around, often getting wrapped up around our neck as we moved about in our sleep.

-With the ability to use it during all seasons, we graded this bag as one of the highest when it came to versatility, giving it 9 out of 10 points.
-Only the Feathered Friends Flicker 40 UL scored higher, mostly because it could be opened into a full blanket and shared with two people.
-We thought it was equally as versatile as the Sierra Designs Backcountry Quilt 700, which has a very similar (although more spacious) design, minus the zipper.
+With the ability to use it during all seasons, we graded this bag as one of the highest when it came to versatility.
+The only way it could score higher is if it could be opened into a full blanket and shared with two people, like some quilts we've tried.

-We also found that the zipper was prone to catching on the inside of the nearest baffle fabric, and thought this could have been fixed with a draft tube made with some tougher material, like was found on the Flicker 40 UL.
-While we didn't test this bag to failure, we surmise that one of these two features will be the first fail point in this otherwise well constructed sleeping bag.
-Even considering the super awesome roll-top, waterproof, cube fiber stuff sack that is included with your purchase, we couldn't give the features on this bag nearly as high a score as similar products, like the Backcountry Quilt 700.
+We also found that the zipper was prone to catching on the inside of the nearest baffle fabric, and thought this could have been fixed with a draft tube made with some tougher material.
+While we didn't test this bag to failure, we surmise that one of these two features will be the first fail point in this otherwise well-constructed sleeping bag.
+Even considering the super awesome roll-top, waterproof, cube fiber stuff sack that is included with your purchase, we couldn't give the features on this bag nearly as high a score as some other products.

-The version of this bag that we tested, the 20F Standard Long, will run you $395 retail.
 Since you can only order this bag from the manufacturer, it's unlikely that you will end up finding a discount deal online somewhere.
-At this price, it is on the upper end of the price spectrum for ultralight bags we tested.
+At its price, it is on the upper end of the price spectrum for ultralight bags we tested.
 Since we consider it to be one of the best ones available, we think it presents a pretty good value.
-We would be slightly happier to pay this price if the draft tube came included and the neck draw cord was beefier, but even so, we think this is a bag worth spending the money on.
+We would be slightly happier to pay this price if the draft tube came included and the neck drawcord was beefier, but even so, we think this is a bag worth spending the money on.

-The Zpacks Classic is the second highest rated bag in our review for the second year in a row, packing a surprising amount of insulation and warmth into a relatively light package.
-We used it during high altitude treks and even snow storms in the Himalaya, and found it to pretty true to its temperature rating.
-While we have a few complaints about the components used as its principle features, we still think it is one of the most versatile ultralight bags available on the market today, and is one we would love to personally own.
+The Zpacks Classic is one of the highest-rated bags in our review for several years now, packing a surprising amount of insulation and warmth into a relatively light package.
+We used it during high altitude treks and even snowstorms in the Himalaya and found it pretty true to its temperature rating.
+While we have a few complaints about the components used as its principal features, we still think it is one of the most versatile ultralight bags available on the market today and is one we would love to own personally.